ben-edde/LIMA/Note.md

 TODO: use more features (30, 50, 100, ...)

 TODO: [FE] update GeoIdex with similarity approach
-TODO: [FE] apply more technical indicators (esp. rate of change)

-TODO: [FS] after shifting, select more features
+TODO: [FS] Decide number of features
 TODO: [FS] try to rely on tree based estimator for interpretable selection judgements
 TODO: [FS] apply stepwise with custom scoring
     * adjusted R^2